a Denver based illustrator & UX designer.

 When I’m not building websites and apps or doing freelance illustration gigs, I can be found sketchbooking at the bars of the coolest restaurants in Denver.
 The first time a restauranteur offered to pay me for doing the thing I love most in the world, drawing food, I thought, ”I could die now, I’ve achieved my life goal”.

-Because I didn’t die at that point, I’ve had the pleasure of drawing on ever more interesting surfaces and for ever more interesting clients, including The Denver Theater Company and Meow Wolf.
-My work has been featured on canvases from fanny packs to ride-share bikes, and even a 35’ x 10.75’ archway at a children’s art festival.
+Because I didn’t die at that point, I’ve had the pleasure of drawing on ever more interesting surfaces and for ever more interesting clients, including The Denver Theatre District and Meow Wolf.
+My work has been featured on canvases from fanny packs to ride-share bikes, on a zine in Moma PS1’s gift shop, and even a 35’ x 10.75’ archway at a children’s art festival.

 I’m always accepting new work.
 Please get in touch if you’d like to collaborate.